The Post-Covid World

 Early signs point to strong, lasting SHIFT TOward CONTACTLESS PAYMENTS

-Businesses quickly took steps to align with customer demand, with grocery stores, restaurants, and other essential businesses adopting contactless payment options.
+Businesses are already taking steps to align with customer demand, with grocery stores, restaurants, and other essential businesses quickly adopting contactless payment options.

 As Mastercard Acceptance Solutions VP Blake Rosenthal explains: